-Manuscripts submitted to TIA undergo a rigorous double blind peer-review process.
+Manuscripts submitted to TIA undergo a rigorous anonymous peer-review process.
 This means neither authors nor reviewers know each other’s identities.
 Editors know the identities of both parties but never disclose this information.

 In cases where invited reviewers are still able to determine the identity of authors, they must decline the review.

 If at any time the integrity of the anonymous review process is compromised, the process is halted, any review information received is destroyed, and an entirely new review process with new reviewers is initiated.

 To ensure researchers act in good faith, all human subject research studies published in TIA require approval through a formal Institutional Review Board (IRB).
 Authors should include the IRB protocol number in the main body text or in a footnote.

 Plagiarism “is a term used to describe a practice that involves knowingly taking and using another person’s work and claiming it, directly or indirectly, as your own” (Neville, 2007).
 TIA takes all forms and degrees of plagiarism—intentional or unintentional—seriously.
 This includes copying words, images, or ideas without giving credit; failing to use quotation marks; providing incorrect citations to source information; exceeding fair use standards (plagiarism.org); among others.
 In most cases, plagiarism is easily avoided by providing readers with unambiguous citations to other’s work or ideas.
 Be sure to cite your own published work to avoid instances of self-plagiarism.